Not Accepting Guests

 We have had Couch Surfing experiences in more than 30 countries, and all were very positive!!
 We try to experience Couchsurfing in every single country we visit.

-Well, it's a bit obvious to say, but we enjoy travelling and meeting people from different backgrounds.
+Well, it's a bit obvious to say, but we enjoy traveling and meeting people from different backgrounds.
 It is really valuable for us knowing the world where we live.

 Every single place in the world has its reasons for us to visit it and meeting the locals is on top of the list.